Explicit Group Sparse Projection with Applications to Deep Learning and NMF

-Note that the discontinuous points can be precomputed and corresponds to the largest entries of the $x_i$'s when they are not uniquely attained.
-We will denote $\mathcal{D}$ the set of discontinous points of $g(\mu)$.

-Algorithm~\ref{GSPalgo} summarizes our algorithm.
 Note that the accuracy $\epsilon$ does not need to be high in practice, say 0.001, since there will not be a significant difference between a vector of sparsity $s$ and sparsity $s\pm 0.001$.

-\paragraph{Computational cost}
+Finally, we also provide a fast vectorized GPU-compatible implementation of the Algorithm~\ref{GSPalgo} in PyTorch along with the supplementary materials, where we parallelly project all the vectors together for application in deep neural networks.
+Since, the Newton's method converges quickly (see Table~\ref{tablenumexp}), empirically we observed a fast execution of the the projection of deep networks.

+\subsection{Computational Cost}